What causes headaches at menopause, and how can you reduce them?

 Women transitioning through the menopause may find that they have multiple stressors whether family commitments, work, friendships or finances.

 Though many of these factors may be outside of your control, a good vitamin B complex can improve the way that you cope with stress, reducing anxiety and giving you the energy to deal with life(20).
 Improving your resilience to stress is also likely to have a positive impact on the frequency and duration of your headaches.
-Remember that B vitamins help raise your energy levels, so you should take them in the morning.
+And remember that B vitamins help raise your energy levels, so you should take them in the morning.

 About Rosie Letts